Katello/foreman_sam/README.md

-sam-plugin
+foreman-sam
 ====================

-Katello plug to convert app to SAM
+Katello engine to convert app to SAM